bombbomb/developer.bombbomb.com/_posts/2017-10-16-CacheExpiration.md

 You can [read the pertinent travis-ci docs here](https://docs.travis-ci.com/user/deployment/s3/#HTTP-cache-control).

-A modest downside here is that your cache is going to miss more often.
+A downside here is that your cache is going to miss more often.
 Depending on the traffic to your site this will affect latency somewhat.
 For our use case, this wasn't a major concern, at least for now.

 ![Too Easy]({{ "/img/blog_imgs/easy.gif" | absolute_url }})